That’s the question that anyone who is just about to embark on setting up a PMO should be able to answer.

 You need to understand why that best practice exists – what it is and more importantly, how it can be used in the workplace.
 That means, how can it be flexed and changed?
 How can the approaches be used differently depending on the answers to the burning question.

 Setting Up a PMO

-There are two textbook-approaches to setting up a PMO.
-The first is featured in P3O, the second in the AIPMO IPMO-Practitioner.
-Both these PMO certifications are considered to be best practice approaches to PMO implementation.
+A textboox-approach to Setting Up a PMO is featured in P3O, considered to be the best practice approache to PMO implementation.